 19. World Chess Hall of Fame: Tired of feeling like Old Man Winter's pawn?
 Declare a check mate with a visit to the World Chess Hall of Fame in Central West End.
 In addition to housing a collection of chess exhibitions, artifacts and memorabilia, the World Chess Hall of Fame also offers a Family Day, Toddler Tuesdays and other activities and events.

-20. Sweetology: Spend a rainy day creating a scrumptious masterpiece at Sweetology at its new location in Town and Country.
+20. Sweetology: Spend a rainy day creating a scrumptious masterpiece at Sweetology in Town and Country.

 22. Pools, water parks and aquatic centers: Escape rain and snow at one of the area's many premiere aquatic centers.
-Find one in our Ultimate Pool Guide.
+Find one in our Best Bets for Indoor Pools.

 24. Foundry Art Centre in St. Charles: Need a pick-me up on a rainy day?
 Join the Foundry Art Centre in Historic St. Charles for a children's book club, sign up for a children's art class or just explore this lovely spot and watch artists in residence hard at work.

-25. Ice skating: Whether your child dreams of being a graceful ice princess or a fearsome St. Louis Blues hockey player, spending a day on the ice at an indoor rink at the St. Peters Rec-Plex can be great fun.
+25. Ice skating: Whether your child dreams of being a graceful ice princess or a fearsome St. Louis Blues hockey player, spending a day on the ice at an indoor rink can be great fun.
+Visit our Ultimate Guide to Ice Skating in St. Louis for locations.

 27. Old Courthouse: Spend a rainy day roaming the halls of the Old Courthouse and learn how Dred Scott sued for his freedom or how Virginia Minor fought for her right to vote.